arun8796/AWS-notes/sqs/README.md

 SQS is an AWS Regional service that provides queuing capabilities in the Cloud and is mainly being used to decouple Applications.
 In SQS users define queues where producers can send messages that then gets processed by consumers (like EC2 instances, Lambada, etc.), the maximum message size is set to 256KB, **this is an hard limit** and cannot be changed.

 SQS uses a poll mechanism meaning that message consumers have to cyclically check if there is a message to consume on the queue.
-This has also a direct impact on the billing cost as it is calculated based on the total number of requests that are sent to the SQS endpoint.
+This has a direct impact on the billing cost as it is calculated based on the total number of requests that are sent to the SQS endpoint.
-If more than 256KB need to be sent on an SQS queue, AWS advises to save these information in S3 and add a correlation identifier on the message itself to help consumers to lookup the object later on.
+If more than 256KB need to be sent on an SQS queue in a single message, AWS advises to save these information first in S3 and use a correlation identifier on the message itself to help consumers to lookup the object later on.

 At the time of writing, AWS provides two main types of queues:
 - Standard (available in all regions)
 - FIFO (currently available in the US West (Oregon), US East (Ohio), US East (N. Virginia), and EU (Ireland) regions).

-AWS SQS doesn't provide a priority mechanism, so if there is a need to process certain message before others a different privileged queue should be created.
+AWS SQS does,nt provide a priority mechanism, so if there is a need to process certain message before others a different privileged queue should be created.

 ## Pricing
 From a billing perspective cost is calculated based on the total number of requests also every request can be up to 64KB in size, first million requests per month is free.